getify/ES-Feature-Tests/README.md

 The default (`--output=simple`) output of the `testify` CLI tool is the code for the `checkFeatureTests(..)` function, as described above.
 If you'd prefer to receive a JSON string holding the array of tests needed by name, specify `--output=json`.
 If you want to produce a [Babel](https://babeljs.io) config with tests needed mapped to the [`whitelist` option](https://babeljs.io/docs/usage/options/), use `--output=babel`.
 To produce the configuration for Traceur, use `--output=traceur`.

-To force the inclusion of a specific test check, use `--require` and specify the test name (matching the test result from this *es-feature-tests* library).
+To force the inclusion of a specific test check, use `--enable` and specify the name (matching the test result name from this *es-feature-tests* library).
+To exclude a specific test check, use `--disable` and specify the matching name.

 Suppress errors for missing scan files with `--ignore-missing` and for invalid files (failure to parse the JS) with `--ignore-invalid`.